Eddie Rosario Player Props: Braves vs. Mets

 Eddie Rosario At The Plate

-- Rosario has 12 doubles, two triples, eight home runs and seven walks while batting .256.
+- Rosario is hitting .250 with 12 doubles, two triples, eight home runs and seven walks.

-- Among qualifying hitters, he ranks 82nd in batting average, while his on-base percentage ranks 153rd and he is 46th in slugging.

-- Rosario is batting .400 with three homers during his last games and is riding a seven-game hitting streak.
+- Rosario has picked up a hit in 62.3% of his 53 games this season, with at least two hits in 22.6% of them.

-- Rosario has driven home a run in 15 games this year (28.8%), including more than one RBI in 11.5% of his games and producing three or more of his team's runs on three occasions..
+- In 15 games this season (28.3%), Rosario has picked up an RBI, and in six of those games (11.3%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 36.5% of his games this season, with more than one run scored in 7.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.